 21 small changes can add up to big savings on your bills

 The best way to start saving on your electricity costs is to get smart with how you use electricity.
-Make these 21 no-cost changes in your home and you could save $500 or more a year, depending on a number of factors including the size of your home.
+Make these 21 no-cost changes in your home and you could save over $500 or more a year, depending on a number of factors including the size of your home.

 Now’s the time to also join Team Power Smart and start a Reduction Challenge.
 If you can deliver on most of the 21 changes below, you could reduce your electricity use by 10% over the year and earn a $50 reward.

 Two 100-watt incandescent bulbs switched off an extra two hours per day could save you $15 over a year.
 Better yet, switch to LED.